 Credit unions across the southeast have been remaining vigilant and proactive as the coronavirus (COVID-19) pandemic spreads.
-Credit unions’ first priority is helping members — not matter what the situation.
+Credit unions’ first priority is helping members — no matter what the situation.
 To that end, many have begun offering measures meant to aid members who may be struggling financially as a result of the pandemic.
 Below, we’ve compiled a list of credit unions in the southeast that are helping members in this way.
 Please note – this is not an exhaustive list.
 Check back frequently for updates.

 Alabama Credit Union: The credit union is allowing consumer loan borrowers to skip their next two loan payments.
 Eligible loans loans include credit cards, auto, RV, boat, personal and other consumer loans financed by ACU.
 The credit union will also defer for 60 days the loan payments on any new consumer loans closed now through May 1.
 For more information, call the credit union’s member care center at 888-817-2002.
+At the beginning of March, Alabama Credit Union allowed consumer loan borrowers to skip 20,000 upcoming loan payments for the next two months.

 Alabama Teachers Credit Union: The credit union is offering the following to members negatively affected by the pandemic: discontinuation of the $3 transfer fee between share accounts; deposit account fee waivers based on need, no additional late fees incurred on loans now through April 30; eligible credit card payments deferred for the months of May and June; consumer loan payment due date extensions up to 60 days; business loan due date extensions up to 60 days; availability of various other loans.
 Click here for more information.